igness1/AgeInMinuteApp/README.md

 Project is: _in progress_

 ## Inspiration
-My ispiration to create such a app was a willings to learn how to use Android Studio environment and Koltin language.
+My inspiration to create such an app was a willings to learn how to use Android Studio environment and Koltin language.
-It was my first steps so please for your understanding.
+It was my first steps so I appreciate your understanding in the matter.